Max ROI with GPS Tracking for Trucks

 Don’t ignore the mapping layer

 A tracker is only part of the stack.
 Your team also needs clean route planning, stop sequencing, and field visibility.
-That's why fleet managers should review the platform's mapping capabilities alongside hardware options.
-A useful reference is mapping software for field operations, especially if dispatch efficiency is one of your buying goals.
+Review the platform’s mapping capabilities alongside hardware options.
+A useful reference is mapping software for field operations.

 The questions buyers forget to ask